IndigestionSee all parts of this guide Hide guide parts

 Take antacids containing alginates after eating, because this helps the medicine stay in your stomach for longer.
 If you take alginates on an empty stomach, they will leave your stomach too quickly to be effective.

 If you have indigestion that is persistent or recurring, treatment with antacids and alginates may not be effective enough to control your symptoms.
 Your pharmacist may recommend a different type of medication, which will be prescribed at the lowest possible dose to control your symptoms.
 Possible medications include:

 - H2-receptor antagonists

 These are described in more detail below.
-Your GP may also test you for the Helicobacter pylori (H pylori) bacteria (see Indigestion – diagnosis) and prescribe treatment for this if necessary.
+Your pharmacist may advise you to see your GP who may also test you for the Helicobacter pylori (H pylori) bacteria (see Indigestion – diagnosis) and prescribe treatment for this if necessary.

 Proton pump inhibitors (PPIs)